St Martin’s In The Field

 London was originally founded by the Romans and called Londinium from which the modern name is derived.
 It has been the capital city of England for over 1000 years.
-Strategically placed besides the river Thames London dominates the South Of England, is far the biggest city in England and the United kingdom and also in Europe.
+Strategically placed besides the river Thames London dominates the South Of England, and is by far the biggest city in England and the United Kingdom and also in Europe.

 London is a city full of history, fine buildings, parks, museums and galleries with a comprehensive public transport system to assist tourists and visitors.